Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 170.  ### Question170
 What is the Static Analysis?

-- [x] Analysis performed on code in a non-runtime environment
+- [x] Analysis performed on code in a non-runtime environment.
-- [ ] Analysis performed on Software at runtime
+- [ ] Analysis performed on Software at runtime.
-- [ ] Duties of a Business Analyst
+- [ ] Duties of a Business Analyst.
-- [ ] Checking static classes’ readability
+- [ ] Checking static classes’ readability.

 _[⬆ Back to Top](#table-of-contents)_